-While we were at it, we added interactive, short games before class time to warm up the students and refresh important concepts (like opening acts in a concert) and sports and game breaks to break up the the day.
+While we were at it, we added interactive, short games within and outside of class time to refresh important concepts (so that kids could see concepts in a variety of settings) and sports and game breaks to break up the the day.
 We made sure that each class had at least two teachers so that we could divide the class into small groups and take students one on one (we call this team-teaching or "the adaptive classroom") and make learning faster.
 Homework was hurting the camp part of SAT camp: students couldn’t relax during free times or let loose during capture the flag.
 So we designed a new schedule which maximized the effectiveness of every classroom minute, eliminated homework, and made camp better, both for students’ scores and well-being.

 More broadly, after all these years (I can't believe how many years we've been running this now!), I think I've become a better director and teacher - more able to understand instantly and intuitively what a kid needs, what she’s not getting, and what’s really behind the question she just asked.
 As a private tutor, I've had more time to try different strategies that worked, or didn't work, with different kids; I've met more kids with impediments to their learning in a variety of ways and figured out how to get around those impediments, get over them, or get through them.
-I've seen more curricula and had more time, in redesigning ours (whether it's a series of tweaks, as it has been in previous years, or a large-scale redesign, as it was for 2014 and continues to be for 2016 and 2017), to figure out what works and what doesn't.
+I've seen more curricula and had more time, in redesigning ours (whether it's a series of tweaks, as it has been in previous years, or a large-scale redesign, as it was for 2014 and and then again in 2016), to figure out what works and what doesn't.
 What makes a kid a good reader?
 A fast reader?
 Do those crazy speed-reading methods really work?
-I've now had more time to answer those questions, having personally taught test prep for over ten years, and I try to bring all of that to leading as well as teaching, and pass it along to our teachers in our rigorous trainings.
+I've now had more time to answer those questions, having personally taught test prep for thirteen years, and I try to bring all of that to leading as well as teaching, and pass it along to our teachers in our rigorous trainings.

 We try to create an atmosphere where there is a lot of small-group, so that no question goes unanswered, and there's no one whose needs we aren't meeting, and we try to create a feeling between students and teachers that the teachers are humans - quirky, intelligent, funny, neat, well-informed, and honestly, inspiring.
 As we garner more experience - both the wounds and the lessons that come out of that experience - we've become more and more confident that we can get score improvements with less effort.
 It is this extensive experience, introspection, and success that makes me confident we'll continue to create an amazing, effective academy.